What is Neurodiversity?

 What does Neurodiversity mean?

 Neurodiversity is the concept that all humans vary in terms of our neurocognitive ability.
 Everyone has both talents and things they struggle with.
-However, for some people the variation between those strengths and challenges is more pronounced, which can bring advantage but can also be disabling.
+However, for some people the variation between those strengths and challenges is more pronounced.
+This can bring advantage but can also be disabling.

 Neurodivergent people tend to find some things very easy and other things incredibly hard.
 This usually leads to an inconsistent performance at school or work.